chapdel/nexopos/readme/javascript/how-to-register-custom-vue-field-component.md

-Most of the components available on NexoPOS 4.x are Vue.js components.
+Most of the components available on Labsdel 1.x are Vue.js components.
 If for some reason, you would like to inject a custom fields, you need to understand how fields are created.
 First of all, default fields are automatically loaded within every main Vue instances, however you can't register your component the same way as that will involve editing the source code.
 The work around to do this is first to edit the signature of the fields from the backend and from the frontend to create a Vue component that will automatically be rendered.

 ## Modifiy Backend Signature
 By modifying the signature we mean being able to change the fields provided by default.
-For more forms, NexoPOS 4.x perform an asynchronous request to the server to get fields signature and thefore load the form accordingly.
+For more forms, Labsdel 1.x perform an asynchronous request to the server to get fields signature and thefore load the form accordingly.
 Any custom field should be referenced there as well.
 While defining your custom field you can use the following types :

 - text